Venafi/sigscan/README.md

 * The SBOM specification for storing SBOMs in a container registry

-sigscan provides experimental support for cyclonedx SBOM signatures via the cosign artifact signature mediatype `application/vnd.dev.cosign.artifact.sig.v1+json`
+sigscan provides experimental support for discovery of SBOM (see above for list of tested mediaTypes) signatures via the cosign artifact signature mediatype `application/vnd.dev.cosign.artifact.sig.v1+json`

 ## Authentication